 * If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you.
 Learn more.

-I have experienced with a number of different custard reheating and storage methods, to find out what delivers the freshest, silkiest custard.
+I’ve experimented with a number of different custard reheating and storage methods, to find out which one delivered the freshest, silkiest custard.

 A note on my experiment